-The Effect of Capital Market Concerns on Specific Investments in the Supply Chain
+Capital Market Concerns and Specific Investments in Business Alliances

-The financial market gives significant consideration to the supply chain activities of publicly listed firms, which could in turn use their investments in the supply chain to manage market expectations.
-We study the effects of the capital market concerns of a publicly traded retailer that collaborates with a privately owned supplier in a supply chain.
+We study the effects of the capital market concerns of a publicly traded firm that works closely with a privately owned partner in a business alliance.
 The firms each undertake a relation-specific investment and then bargain over the joint surplus generated by the collaboration.
-The retailer's market concerns make it a more aggressive bargainer and increase its ability to obtain a higher share of the joint surplus.
-The investments of both firms increase with the retailer's market concerns when the retailer's investment is sufficiently important for the collaboration.
-In this case, the retailer benefits from its market concerns.
-When the supplier's investment is sufficiently important, both firms invest less, and the retailer suffers as a result of its market concerns.
-From the perspective of the whole supply chain, the retailer's market concerns could mitigate or exacerbate the hold-up problem between the two firms and thus could be either beneficial or detrimental.
-In the extension, we also discuss the observability of the firms' investment decisions as well as the case of two symmetric firms that are both publicly traded.
+The public firm's market concerns make it a more aggressive bargainer and increase its ability to obtain a higher share of the joint surplus.
+When the public firm's investment is sufficiently more important for the collaboration than the private firm's, both firms invest more and benefit from with the public firm's market concerns.
+On the contrary, when the private firm's investment is more important, both firms invest less, and suffer as a result of the market concerns.
+From the perspective of the whole business alliance, the public firm's market concerns could mitigate or exacerbate the hold-up problem between the two firms and thus could be either beneficial or detrimental.
+In an extension, we also discuss the potential scenario of integration as well as the case of two symmetric firms that are both publicly traded.

 Keywords: hold-up, specific investment incentives, capital market valuation, supply chain